The Nature Patch – bringing nature to neighborhood parks across Portland.

 Nature patches are spaces within existing parks that are being enhanced to add beautiful natural elements for people and wildlife.
-A variety of natural materials like native Pacific Northwest plants, logs, boulders and gravel paths will be added to these underused areas to encourage people to play and explore.
-Nesting boxes, plants and other additions will improve the habitat for birds, pollinating insects and wildlife.
-Nature Patches will bring nature into view at neighborhood parks, adding beautiful greenspaces that are home to birds, bees, and butterflies.
+A variety of natural materials like native Pacific Northwest plants, logs, boulders and paths will be added to underused areas to encourage people to play and explore.
+Nesting boxes, flowering plants and other additions will improve the habitat for birds, pollinating insects and wildlife.
+Naturepatches will bring nature into view at neighborhood parks, adding beautiful greenspaces that are home to birds, bees, and butterflies.

 How are nature patch locations selected?

-The locations chosen to become Nature Patches are underused areas of developed parks that are not programmed, are challenging to maintain, or are better suited to natural uses.
-Alberta Park is the first to have a Nature Parch, with planning now underway for Hazeltine Park, and Gabriel Park.
+The locations chosen to become nature patches are underused areas of developed parks that are not programmed, are challenging to maintain, or are better suited to natural uses.
+Alberta Park is the first to have a nature pPatch, with planning now underway for Hazeltine Park and Gabriel Park.
 Portland Parks & Recreation will be improving parks with Nature Patches across the city, with a focus on neighborhoods with less access to greenspaces.